fiskaltrust/middleware-launcher/README.md

 ### `run`

-The _**run**_ command of the fiskaltrust.
-Launcher tool is used to execute the launcher, providing users with various options to configure its behaviour and logging details.
+The `run` command of the fiskaltrust.Launcher is used to execute the launcher, providing users with various options to configure its behaviour and logging details.

 | Option                                                        | Description                                                                | Default                                                                                                                             |
 |---------------------------------------------------------------|----------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|